 Subscribe for full access to FIFA's profile

-FIFA offers 24 products in the media and telecoms services and sports industries.
-FIFA's product portfolio comprises of media and TV services, soccer and sports tickets, merchandise and sponsorship.
+FIFA offers 24 products in the sports and media and telecoms services industries.
+FIFA's product portfolio comprises of soccer, sports tickets, merchandise and sponsorship, media and TV services and search, social, and retail media.

 Subscribe for full access to FIFA's products in full detail